parappayo/basic-jwt-wsgi/README.md

 * `docker run -p 5432:5432 --name basic_jwt_postgres -e POSTGRES_PASSWORD=adminpass postgres:alpine`
 * `psql -h localhost -p 5432 -U postgres -f user_credentials.sql`

-* TODO: populate the database with some test data, eg. using the `add_user.py` script
+### User Credentials

+A script is provided for populating the database with some user credentials to try.

+* `python3 add_user.py my_user my_pass`

+### Grant Service

+Launch the service:

+* `gunicorn grant_service:api`

+Try a request:

+* `curl localhost:8000`

+It is convenient to use a tool like Postman for the Basic Auth header.

 * TODO: creating the SSL certificate